tvaskisalo/DND-Custom-Stores/workhours.md

 17.9.2022 | 1.5 | Added navigationbar to the frontend, added UI for listing all games.
 Made some refactoring and bug fixing.
 19.9.2022 | 2 | Configured Jest to work with typescript and added tests to the backend for adding users and login.
 20.9.2022 | 2 | Started modelling the item and store data, updated the types for items and stores.
+20.9.2022 | 3 | Started item testing.
+Most of the time was used to find a way to test GraphQL with token in headers/context.
+After 2 hours of trial and error I did not find any way.
+Total time | 24 | updated 20.2.2022